jpaasch/Spinup.py/README.md

 Creating a VM
 -------------

-To create a VM, make a folder to house your VM and navigate into it:
+To create a VM, make a folder to house your VM and navigate into it.
+For instance:

     $ mkdir ~/ubuntu-vm
     $ cd ~/ubuntu-vm